 - A working knowledge of computer technology in order to use the learning management system for the online components of the courses.
-Candidates must have access to a computer and Internet for the courses.
+Candidates must have access to a computer, Microsoft Office, and Internet for the courses.

 - The competency-bridging program of study has online and face to face components.
 Students will be required to do independent and group work throughout the program of study.
 Applicants must be able to meet the scheduling requirements and time commitments needed for the program of study.

 Applicants must meet all eligibility criteria.
 There are no exceptions.
 Meeting eligibility criteria does not guarantee admission because there are a limited number of seats in the program of study.

 Applications for the third cohort will open from May 1, 2020 to May 29, 2020.